aws-samples/serverless-patterns/eventbridge-api-destinations/README.md

 - To run the Shopify API Destination example, cd to `9-shopify`.
 - To run the Stripe API Destination example, cd to `10-stripe`.
 - To run the API Destination with OAuth credentials example, cd to `11-oauth-api`.
+- To run the API Destination with OAuth credentials example, cd to `12-auth0`.
 1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
     ```
     sam deploy --guided